lol768/sso-client/README.markdown

 A Java library for reading from SSO in other apps.

+User documentation is available at [warwick.ac.uk/sso](https://warwick.ac.uk/sso).
+This README concerns only how to build and release the project.

 In early 2019, SSO Client was changed to use the SBT build system.
-The instructions below have been updated
+The instructions below have been updated.
+A wrapper is included so you don't need to install SBT, just have Java installed and use `./sbt`.

 Versioning
 -----------

 Development should be done on a -SNAPSHOT version.

-When ready to release a new version, commit a change to the non-SNAPSHOT version, deploy that as below, then commit a change to the next SNAPSHOT version.
+To get a new release ready:
+  * Create a `release/*` branch
+  * Bump its version to the next non-SNAPSHOT
+  * PR and merge it to `master`
+  * Deploy as below
+  * Update `develop` to the next SNAPSHOT version.

-Update the version by editing `build.sbt` and modifying the `libraryVersion`.
+Update the version by editing `build.sbt` and modifying the `version` property.
 This will be inherited for all sub-projects - that is, you only need to change the version here.

-You shouldn't need to update `modules/play/build.sbt`.

 Pushing a release onto Nexus
 -------------